ablomm/ablomm-cpu/docs/cpu/memory.md

 The memory for the CPU is a bit special in that each address holds 32 bits, rather than the typical 8 bits.

-Reads are asynchronous (although this may be changed in the future for better compatability).
+Reads are asynchronous (although this may be changed in the future for better compatibility).

 Writes are synchronous.